SandyGlantz/BiteofEastCounty/README.md

 # BiteofEastCounty
 Website for a local non-profit event.

-I've done some marketing for this local event which benefits the local Food Kitchen & Pantry (Zarephath House).
+I've done some marketing for this local event, which benefits the local Food Kitchen & Pantry (Zarephath House).
 Their web developer moved out of town, so it seemed like a good time to update the look.

 The first version was what the client said they wanted (the Moderna theme in this repo was the demo): http://htmlpreview.github.com/?https://github.com/SandyGlantz/BiteofEastCounty/blob/master/Bite_Moderna%20copy/index.html